 – A Col_Index_Num of 2 instructs the Excel VLOOKUP formula to get the value in the 2nd column.

-– Defines whether Excel VLOOKUP function searches for an exact match or approximate match of the lookup_value (Optional argument).
+– Also known as the fourth argument, it defines whether the Excel VLOOKUP function searches for an exact match or approximate match of the lookup_value (Optional argument).

 5 Steps on How to Use VLOOKUP function in Excel

 Step 1.
 Arrange Data Suitable for VLOOKUP function in Excel

 Excel VLOOKUP function works from left to right so the first step in successfully using the function is to arrange the data wherein the value you want to search is to the left and the corresponding information needed to retrieve is on the right.

 Step 2.
 Identify the 1st required argument; the Lookup_Value

 This step instructs Excel on what to look for.
 VLOOKUP function in Excel can look up numbers, dates, names, and even wildcard characters.

 Step 3.
 Define 2nd required argument, the Table_Array

 The 2nd required argument directs the Excel VLOOKUP formula where to find the Lookup_Value and the required return value by selecting the cell ranges, named range, or table.
 The array can be on the same worksheet, a separate sheet in the same workbook, or a completely different workbook.